piskoviste/pisek/dev-docs/Jobs.md

 Additionally each prerequisite must be inserted into the pipeline before the given item.

 ## Jobs
-`Job`s represent a single and simple task.
+`Job`s represent a single simple task.

 To decrease run time `Job`'s inputs are monitored, and after `Job` has successfully finished, it's result is cached.
 These are all inputs that `Job` can access: